Play Safe, Stay Safe This Summer

 - Don’t climb on barriers and fences - They are there to protect you from serious injury and accidents when NI Water construction work is going on.

-- Stay away from trenches and open manholes and chambers; they are dirty, deep and dangerous.
+- Stay away from trenches and open manholes - They are dirty, deep and dangerous.
 They may also contain hazardous gases.

 - Be careful near roads - never run out from behind parked vans or lorries as you could be knocked down and injured.